abinit/abinit/doc/tutorial/eph4isotc.md

 EPH calculations performed with [[eph_task]] = 1 support 4 different levels of MPI parallelism and the number of MPI processes for each level can be specified via the [[eph_np_pqbks]] input variable.
-Note that we wrote 4 MPI levels instead of 5 because, for isotropic $T_c$ calculations, the **band parallelism is not supported**, only atomic perturbations, $\qq$-points, $\kk$-points and spins.
+Note that we wrote 4 MPI levels instead of 5 because, for isotropic $T_c$ calculations, the **band parallelism is not supported**, only atomic perturbations, $\qq$-points, $\kk$-points and spins (if any).

-The [[eph_np_pqbks]] variable is **optional** in the sense that whatever number of MPI processes you use, the EPH code is able to parallelize the calculation by distributing over $\kk$-points and spins (if any).
+The [[eph_np_pqbks]] variable is **optional** in the sense that whatever number of MPI processes you use, the EPH code will be able to parallelize the calculation by distributing over $\kk$-points and spins (if any).
 This distribution, however, may not be optimal, especially if you have lot of CPUs available and/or you need to decrease the memory requirements per CPU.

 To decrease memory, we suggest to activate the parallelism over perturbations (up to 3 x [[natom]]) to make the memory for $W(\rr, \RR, \text{3 x natom})$ scale.
 If memory is not of concern, activate the $\qq$-point parallelism for better efficiency.

+!!! important

     Note that the code is not able to distribute the memory for the wavefunctions although only the states in the [[eph_fsewin]] energy window are read and stored in memory.